Spinal Cord Injury

 Spinal Cord Injury Models

-Spinal Cord Injury in a dish - Primary cells are dissociated directly from adult (>5 weeks old) rat spinal cord tissue, plated in media and incubated with test items or controls. |
+Spinal cord injury in a dish uses primary cells dissociated directly from adult (>5 weeks old) rat spinal cord tissues, plated in media and incubated with test items or controls.

 Assessments